What Are Balance Sheet Ratios?

 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)

 The receivable turnover ratio indicates how fast a company can recover its receivables from its customers.
 It is calculated as mentioned below:

-Payables Turnover Ratio indicates how fast the company is able to pay to its creditors.
-It is calculated by dividing purchases by creditors as on balance sheet date.
+Payables Turnover Ratio is another one of the balance sheet ratios formulas and indicates how fast the company can pay its creditors.
+It is calculated by dividing purchases by creditors as on the balance sheet date.

 Asset Turnover Ratio

-Asset Turnover Ratio is calculated simply by dividing the sales with the total assets of the company.
+Another one of the key balance sheet ratios is the Asset Turnover Ratio which is calculated simply by dividing the sales by the company’s total assets.
 It indicates how efficiently the company utilizes its assets to generate revenue.

 Net Working Capital Turnover Ratio